chanmanseui/Tangram_Solver/README.md

 # Tangram_Solver

-This is the final project in CS360, Artificial Intelligence.
+#### This repo is the final project assignment for 2022 Spring class: CS360 Artificial Intelligence, Faculty of Innovation Engineering, Macau University of Science and Technology.
+A Tangram Puzzle Solver, Pentagons Formation using Tangram Pieces.

+#### For a detailed implementation of the algorithm and execution environment, see Final Report.pdf and Tangram Readme.pdf.

 ## Question description